gerald-diego54/gerald-diego54/README.md

 ## 🚀 About Me

 Full Stack Developer with 2+ years of experience building and maintaining scalable web applications.
-Experienced in frontend, backend, database systems, DevOps workflows, and API development.
-Passionate about writing clean, efficient, and maintainable code while improving system performance and deployment processes.
+Experienced in frontend and backend development, API design, and deployment workflows.
+Passionate about writing clean, maintainable code and improving system performance and developer experience.

 ---